RobertsLab/sams-notebook/_posts/2020/2020-12-02-Sample-Submission---M.magister-MBD-BSseq-Libraries-for-MiSeq-at-NOAA.md

 categories:
   - Samples Submitted
 ---
 [Earlier today I quantified the libraries with the Qubit](https://robertslab.github.io/sams-notebook/2020/12/02/Library-Quantification-M.magister-MBD-BSseq-Libraries-with-Qubit.html) in preparation for sample pooling and sequencing.
 Before performing a full sequencing run, Mac wanted to select a subset of the libraries based on the experimental treatments to have an equal representation of samples.
-She also wanted to do a quick run on the MiSeq at [NOAA Northewest Fisheries Science Center (NWFSC)](https://www.fisheries.noaa.gov/contact/northwest-fisheries-science-center) to evaluate how well libraries map and to make sure libraries appear to be sequencing at relatively equal levels.
+She also wanted to do a quick run on the MiSeq at NOAA to evaluate how well libraries map and to make sure libraries appear to be sequencing at relatively equal levels.

 I created 4nM aliquots of all samples, using the average fragment length calculated by the Bioanalyzer region setting I created.
 The formula for determining molarity from concentration is: